 Stop in Templetown - Named After the Knights Templar

 A less obvious Wexford attraction is really for the diehard history buff or the avid reader of Dan Brown.
 Templetown is an Irish village will intrigue visitors who are seriously interested in the Knights Templar.
 The area has a few grave slabs and some medieval ruins, which form the main attractions here - apart from the pub.

 11 of 11

 Traditional Music in Wexford

 Visiting County Wexford and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session ... so why not give it a try?
+Well, you can do as the locals do and plan a night out at the pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
+Ready to hear some music?

 Most sessions start at around 9:30 pm or whenever a few musicians have gathered.

 - "Centenary Stores" - Wednesday and Sunday morning and noon

 - "Sky and the Ground" - Sunday to Thursday